Skip to Main Content

 How to achieve it?

-Check Accessibility Regularly: Periodically confirm that you can open and access your data files to catch any issues early.
+Check accessibility regularly: Periodically confirm that you can open and access your data files to catch any issues early.

 Data should be able to integrate with other datasets and tools.